-X.1A Purpose and Establishment of Zoning Districts and Overlays
+RP.1A Purpose and Establishment of Zoning Districts and Overlays

 This section establishes the zoning districts and overlays to implement the Form-Based Code.
-Property and rights-of-way subject to the Form-Based Code shall be divided into the following zones and overlays, which shall be applied to all property as shown on Figure X.X.X.
+Property and rights-of-way subject to the Form-Based Code shall be divided into the following zones and overlays, which shall be applied to all property as shown on Figure RP.1 or on the Fircrest Zoning Map.

-X.1B Zoning Districts and Overlays
+RP.1B Zoning Districts and Overlays

-The following zoning districts and overlay are established and applied to property within the boundaries of the Form-Based Code.
-Refer to Table X.X.X for the intent and descriptions of the zoning districts and section X.2A2 for descriptions of the overlays:
+The following zoning districts and overlay are established and applied to property and rights-of-way within the boundaries of the Form-Based Code.
+Refer to Table RP.1 for the intent and descriptions of the zoning districts and section RP.2A.2 for descriptions of the overlays: